 Employment specialists offer assistance in matching people with jobs that fit their skills and interests.
 In some cases, employment specialists work for companies, recruiting employees or developing new human resources policies.
 Other employee specialists, often called supported employment specialists, provide job assistance to individuals with a physical disability or mental illness.
 These positions usually require a bachelor's degree.

 Employment Specialist Overview

 A bachelor's degree is usually the minimum education level required for an employment specialist.
-Employers prefer candidates with a bachelor's degree in psychology or business administration, with either professional experience or completed coursework in human resource management.
+Employers prefer candidates with a bachelor's degree in psychology or administration, with either professional experience or completed coursework in human resource management.
 Prospective employment specialists should also take courses in organizational development, finance, business writing and communication.

 Supported Employment Specialist Overview